kidk/heroku_node_helloworld/README.md

 # heroku_node_helloworld

 Testing Heroku + Node + New Relic

+This repository shows how to create a really simple "Hello World" application from scratch.
+Follow the steps below to create your own "Hello World" application, deploy it to Heroku, and add New Relic monitoring to it.

 # Creation

+This will create a project from scratch that is under version control on github.

 * Create the repository on github with Node .gitignore and clone locally
 * `npm init`